Summary: A multi-aspectual understanding can throw fresh light on Adam Smith, especially his famous ideas of self-love and invisible hand.

 That is, when we operate properly economically (which current economics does not!) this will open ways towards justice, love and other Good things.

-In these days of heightened sensitivity to quantitative inequalities of wealth, Smith's "nearly" might be fiercely declaimed.
-But in less materialistic, angry and ungrateful cultures, we might be able to accept the validity of Smith's acceptance of some inequalities in wealth.
-Indeed, we might even see the sense of his "[find exact text]===== the beggar sunning himself on the side of the highway as wealthy as any king".
+In these days of heightened sensitivity to quantitative inequalities of wealth, Smith's "nearly" might be fiercely declaimed, but in less materialistic, angry and ungrateful cultures, we might be able to accept the validity of Smith's acceptance of some inequalities in wealth.
+Indeed, we might even see the beggar sunning himself on the side of the highway who has all the security that kings fight for as made possible because there are aspects other than wealth that constitute Good.
 In The Wealth of Nations, Smith wrote,

 "... he intends only his own security; and by directing that industry in such a manner as its produce may be of the greatest value, he intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention [namely, the general good]."

-In both, Adam Smith is making the point that, despite the selfishness of the wealthy, the poor can benefit because of the way the economic aspect operates (i.e. its fundamental laws), especially in markets, and do not wholly rely on benevolence of the wealthy or of governments.
-He wanted to find and propose that an answer to the societal evil of the selfishness of the wealthy may be found, not just in benevolence and charity, which he believed too subjective and unreliable, but in the way economics tends to operate, its "propensity", the fundamental principles.
-Is that what Smith meant by "an invisible hand"?
+In both, Adam Smith seems to be making the point that, despite the selfishness of the wealthy, the poor can benefit because of the way the economic aspect operates (i.e. its fundamental laws) and not wholly depending on benevolence of individuals or government.
+He wanted to find and propose that an answer to the societal evil of the selfishness of the wealthy may be found, not just in benevolence and charity, which were too subjective and unreliable====, but in the laws of the economic aspect.
+Is that what Smith meant by "an invisible hand", at the back of his mind?

-Whether or not we allow any idea of Providence, we see Smith working as though there is an effectual law-like reality [Norman ===] that operates regardless of our intentions and actual behaviour and does so towards some kind of good. (x To Christians, "Providence" is God, Who designed the operation of all aspects, including the economic, created humans as equal, and it is humans who functioned to bring about unequal division! x)This is what Dooyeweerd saw as the "law-side" of reality, comprising a 15 or some other number of aspects, each of which provides fundamental laws by which reality operates, as explained in §3-2.
+This is what Dooyeweerd saw as the "law-side" of reality, comprising a 15 or some other number of aspects, each of which provides fundamental laws by which reality operates, as explained in §3-2.
 He saw the aspects as contributing Good, which we have cast as the idea of Overall Good (å3-5) to which functioning in all aspects should contribute.
 Thus In his Moral Sentiments he seemed to be arguing for the existence of such aspect(s).

-That Smith used "invisible hand" in relation to economic activity implies that he was specifically referring how the economic aspect operates and that he used "an" rather than "the" might suggest similar for other aspects.
 If we understand it via Dooyeweerd, we can see the reasons it might be invisible. (a) In the pre-theoretical attitude of thought, the laws of aspects are not immediately obvious and, even when we take a theoretical attitude, not all become visible.
-For example, that the rich "consume little more than the poor" is a law meaningful in the economic aspect which does not become visible until we theoretical explore that aspect. (b) If we theoretically focus on the economic aspect then we do not see other aspects, nor the operation of their laws.
-For example, that the selfishness of the rich promoted general good is a law that is meaningful in the ethical, or possibly juridical, aspect, and cannot be easily explained from the perspective of the economic aspect alone, which has no concept of general good but only of non-waste.
+For example, that the rich "consume little more than the poor" is a law meaningful in the economic aspect which does not become visible until we theoretically examine that aspect. (b) If we theoretically focus on the economic aspect then we do not see other aspects, nor the operation of their laws.
+The provision of material sustenance for P by W purchasing things from P (where P = the poor, W = the wealthy) is meaningful from the perspective of the economic aspect, but the apparent paradox of the selfishness of W providing good for P, is not; it is meaningful from the perspective of the ethical aspect, where selfishness is bad.

-But it is not enough to postulate an invisible hand or an economic or any other aspect, but we must understand how it operates.
+But it is not enough to postulate an invisible hand of an economic or any other aspect, but we must understand how it operates.
 This seems to be what Smith was trying to do for the economic and ethical aspects in Wealth of Nations and Moral Sentiments, and one point at which they meet is self-love.

 In his The Wealth of Nations, Smith wrote: